Step and Kick-Out Flashing at Roof-Wall Intersections

 Scope

-• Install corrosion-resistant flashing pieces that are overlapped shingle fashion.
+• Install corrosion-resistant flashing pieces that are overlapped in a shingle fashion.

 • Extend step flashing at least 4 inches up the wall from the roof deck and at least four inches out along the roof deck (IRC 2015) and integrate the flashing with the drainage plane above (for example, overlap house wrap over it).